1st Sunday of Advent C

 A CALL TO VIGILANCE, PURITY AND HOLINESS.

-With Advent, we beginning a new liturgical cycle and at the same time we prepare to commemorate the first coming of Christ, as described in the 1st reading:
+With Advent, we begin a new liturgical year and cycle, and at the same time, we prepare to commemorate the first coming of Christ, as described in the 1st reading:

 Our time here on earth is for us a calling to embark with joyful hope for His second coming at the end of time, as we profess in the Creed: “And he shall come again in glory to judge the living and the dead and his kingdom will have no end.”